 2. SURROUNDING LAND USES

-The subject site is within an established area of Waynesboro, Georgia.
-Surrounding land uses include single-family and modular homes, multifamily apartment complexes, forested land, a church and small businesses.
+The subject site is within an established area of Sardis, Georgia.
+Surrounding land uses include single-family and manufactured homes, forested land, a self-storage facility, a park, and a church.
 Adjacent land uses are detailed as follows: